opsschool/curriculum/databases_101.rst

   SELECT user_id, user_name FROM users WHERE user_id = 1;

-You can join tables using a JOIN statement:
+You can join tables using a JOIN statement.
+In this example we're temporarily assigning an alias of 'u' for the table users and an alias of 'a' for the table addresses:

 .. code-block:: sql